-What to expect from a student house viewing during the pandemic
+What to expect from a student house viewing

 The great thing about a “virtual viewing” is that it allows you to eliminate any properties that aren’t right straight away so you don’t have to attend any unnecessary viewings.